telerik/kendo-ui-core/docs/AngularJS/leak.md

 Under certain conditions, several Kendo UI users have discovered that the browser memory usage continuously increases when data-bound widgets (like the Grid) are created and destroyed in the AngularJS context.
 Usually this occurs in conjunction with the AngularJS routing.

-## The "right way" to look for memory leaks
+## The "right way" to Look for Memory Leaks

 Such reports are not unique to the Kendo UI directives.
 The [Angular JS repository](https://github.com/angular/angular.js) features several threads which dig into various aspects of the problem, [Issue #4864](https://github.com/angular/angular.js/issues/4864) being one of the most prominent ones.